serverless/components/README.md

 ### Simplicity

-Serverless Components are mostly built around higher-order use-cases (e.g. a website, blog, payment system).
+Serverless Components are built around higher-order use-cases (e.g. a website, blog, payment system).
 Irrelevant low-level infrastructure details are abstracted away, and simpler configuration is offered instead.

 For example, with minimal configuration, you can deploy...